-The initial appointment is a 60 – 90 minute conference with the Memory Health team which includes: board certified geriatricians, nurse practitioners, licensed, master’s-prepared social workers, registered nurses, and certified medical assistants.
+The initial appointment is a conference with the Memory Health team which includes board certified geriatricians and/or nurse practitioners, and certified medical assistants.

-The patient and family will leave with a plan of care that includes the patient’s medical assessment and recommendations along with social worker recommendations and resources that are tailored to the patient and family’s non-medical needs.
 This non-medical support and assessment is one of the unique services available to those served at Center for Success in Aging.
+The patient and family will leave with recommendations and resources that are tailored to the patient and family’s non-medical needs.
 Complete the Memory Health Questionnaire (click here for the form) before the appointment.

 Physician referral indicating mild cognitive impairment, memory loss, or dementia is required.
 Have your physician contact our office.

 Caregiving ABC’s is a six session program for caregivers.
 Topics include: